ChlVPP is a chemotherapy treatment used to treat Hodgkin lymphoma (HL).

-Numbness or tingling in the hands or feet
+Numb or tingling hands or feet

-Less common side effects
+Less common side effects of ChlVPP

 Back to top

-It’s important to let your doctor know straight away if you feel unwell or have any severe side effects, even if they’re not mentioned above.
+It’s important to tell your doctor or nurse straight away if you feel unwell or have any severe side effects, even if they’re not mentioned above.

 Back to top